martinrenner/KI-GUI/README.md

     is_finished: bool = False
 ```

-# FastAPI and CRUD Operations for Projects
+# 4. FastAPI Create and Read Operations for Projects

 Before we dive into adding functionality to our application, we should adjust its structure.
 When building a larger application, it's beneficial to organize it into multiple files, and that's exactly what we'll do.
 We'll divide the architecture of our API into 3 parts: